CPCSC For Canadian Defense Contractors: What We Know Today

 Ross Filipek

 Ross Filipek is Corsica Technologies’ CISO.
-He has more than 20 years’ experience in the cybersecurity industry as both an engineer and a consultant.
+He has more than 20 years’ experience in the managed cyber security services industry as both an engineer and a consultant.
 In addition to leading Corsica’s efforts to manage cyber risk, he provides vCISO consulting services for many of Corsica’s clients.
 Ross has achieved recognition as a Cisco Certified Internetwork Expert (CCIE #18994; Security track) and an ISC2 Certified Information Systems Security Professional (CISSP).
 He has also earned an MBA degree from the University of Notre Dame.

-Related Reads
+Related Cybersecurity and IT Reads

 Read more